JPMakesStuff/ScoreboardWiFiControl/README.md

 To test individual digit boards, or the "vane driver" board for (ball/strike/out) dots<br/>
 Arduino --> 10pin ribbon cable --> only one digit at a time, not the entire scoreboard!<br/>
 ...no other digits should be daisy-chained via additional ribbon cables connected to "output"<br/>
-...it's OK to keep the 3pin power cable connected to all, unless your trying to isolate a damaged/corroded/shorted digit or dot
+...it's OK to keep the 3pin power cable connected to all, unless your trying to isolate a damaged/corroded/shorted digit or dot<br/>
-...you MUST also connect GND on the Arduino to GND on the ribbon cable (or GND on the 3pin power cable) ...use the Arduino code "[LED_tester](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/LED_tester)" [example of test page](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_LED_tester.png)
+...**you MUST also connect GND on the Arduino to GND on the ribbon cable** (or GND on the 3pin power cable)<br/>
+...use the Arduino code "[LED_tester](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/LED_tester)" [example of test page](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_LED_tester.png)

 ## LED repair info